What Is RSS Feed? It Is Old Tech But It’s Still Very Useful

 If you check your site, you will see a page of plain text similar to the image below.

-The page source code you can see is for my last blog post.
-If you look closely, you can see the title in the first line.
-Then comes the URL, the published date, author, and then the text of the blog post.
+Then comes the URL, the published date, the author, and then the text of the blog post.

 On many sites, there is also a feed for comments.
-Just add “comments” before “feed”. https://mywebsite.com/comments/feed
+Just add “comments” before “feed.” https://mywebsite.com/comments/feed

 What can you do with your RSS feed?

-What about Goodreads?
+Goodreads is a good example.
 Are your new blog posts and articles being read by all your Goodreads followers?

 Go to your author dashboard, and you can add your blog feed.